augustopohl/croct-challenge/README.md

 $ yarn jest
 ```

-The app is availabre on your browser via http://localhost:5173/
+The app is available on your browser via http://localhost:5173/